vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 ## Pipeline Layout
 Alongside of all the State structs, we will need a VkPipelineLayout object for our pipeline.
 Unlike the other state structs, this one is an actual full Vulkan object, and needs to be created separately from the pipeline.

 Pipeline layouts contain the information about shader inputs of a given pipeline.
-Its here where you would configure your push-constants and descriptor sets, but at the time we wont need it, so we are going to create an empty pipeline layout for our Pipeline
+It's here where you would configure your push-constants and descriptor sets, but at the time we won't need it, so we are going to create an empty pipeline layout for our Pipeline

-We need yet another info struct, so lets add it.
+We need yet another info struct, so let's add it.
 ```cpp
 VkPipelineLayoutCreateInfo vkinit::pipeline_layout_create_info() {
 		VkPipelineLayoutCreateInfo info{};